Get to know the Smalls

 6. The Holy Spirit has been sent from the Father to glorify the Lord Jesus Christ; to convict men of sin and to regenerate the believing sinner; to indwell, guide, instruct, and empower the believer in Jesus for godly living and service, producing within him the fruit of the Spirit and equipping him with spiritual gifts for ministry within the Church, the Body of Christ.

 (John 14:26, 16:7-15; Romans 8:10-11; Galatians 5:22-23; I Corinthians 12:7; I Peter 4:10-11; Ephesians 4:4-16)

 7. God personally created man in His own image; man willfully sinned; consequently, every person is a sinner by nature and by choice, is totally depraved and unable to redeem himself, and is, therefore, condemned.

 (Genesis 1:26-27, 2:16-17, 3:6; Romans 3:10-20, 3:23, 5:12-16; John 3:18, 36; Jeremiah 17:9-10)

-8. That the shed blood of Jesus Christ and His resurrection provide the only basis for salvation for all who believe, and that only those who receive Jesus Christ by grace through faith have been regenerated by the Holy Spirit, becoming children of God and receiving the free gift of Christ's perfect righteousness, thereby obtaining eternal life.
+8. The shed blood of Jesus Christ and His resurrection provide the only basis for salvation for all who believe, and only those who receive Jesus Christ by grace through faith have been regenerated by the Holy Spirit, becoming children of God and receiving the free gift of Christ's perfect righteousness, thereby obtaining eternal life.

 (Acts 4:12; I John 1:9; Romans 4:22-25; Romans 5:17, 6:23; John 1:11; Ephesians 2:4-9; I Peter 1:18-19; Hebrews 9:14; John 6:63)